psyonicinc/ability-hand-api/python/ah_simulators/README.md

 sim = AHMujocoSim(hand=client.hand, scene='ah_simulators/mujoco_xml/unitree_g1/scene.xml')
 client.set_position(90)
 ```

+You can also pass a non-simulated client's hand to the simulator and use it to
+visually represent what the hand is doing.

 The mujoco simulator reads the targets from the hand class and applies them to
 the joints in the simulator.
 At this time only position control works, but